-Returns Matrix with the difference in comparison, number of improvements, number of regressions, total number of comparisons.
+Returns Matrix with the difference in comparison, number of improvements, number of regressions,

 '''

 avocado.utils.data_structures.geometric_mean(values)

 '''

 Evaluates the geometric mean for a list of numeric values.
 This implementation is slower but allows unlimited number of values. :param values: List with values. :return: Single value representing the geometric mean for the list values. :see: http://en.wikipedia.org/wiki/Geometric_mean